WELCOME VIDEO: Music Teacher Education Chair James Dragovich

-The Music Education Program is a comprehensive course of study which leads to a Bachelor of Music Degree (Mus.B.) and is designed for students interested in a career as a music teacher in grades K-12.
-This program fulfills the New York State Education Department’s requirements for initial certification in Music Education (pending the passing of NYS written and practical assessments).
+The Music Teacher Education Program at Five Towns College is comprehensive course of study with a strong commitment to excellence leading to a Bachelor of Music Degree (Mus.B.)
+The program is designed to create collaborative, reflective, music educators that are dedicated to the growth and development of all learners.
+In addition to the above accreditation, the program fulfills the New York State Education Department’s requirements for initial certification in Music Education (pending the passing of all NYS written and practical assessments).

 Students may choose between Instrumental and Vocal/Piano/Guitar concentrations both of which lead to K-12 New York State certification.
 Therefore, the music program consists of a rigorous mix of classes in liberal arts, music history, music theory, ear training, keyboard skills, private instruction, performance ensembles, conducting (both vocal and instrumental) and education courses.
 Overall, students receive expert instruction from highly qualified instructors who are experienced music educators, and distinguished practicing artists.

 Since it is strategically situated on Long Island, Five Towns College is a premier location for students to complete their required fieldwork/observation hours among one of the 127 public schools within Nassau and Suffolk Counties.
 The program culminates with a student teaching experience where students work with a cooperating teacher (both at the elementary and secondary levels) while under the supervision of the Music Education Director.

 Relationship with New York State School Music Association